pombredanne/https-github.com-z88dk-z88dk.wiki-/Docker-Usage.md

 * Docker for Mac requires OS X El Capitan 10.11 or newer macOS release running on a 2010 or newer Mac, with Intel’s hardware support for MMU virtualization.
 The app runs on 10.10.3 Yosemite, but with limited support.
 * Docker for Ubuntu, Debian, CentOS or Redhat need the 64-bit version of the OS.

-# Dockerhub image

-A new image is produced by the nightly build as available on dockerhub.
-It can be downloaded with the following command:

-    docker pull z88dk/z88dk:nightly

-Or to obtain the latest release:

-    docker pull z88dk/z88dk:latest

 ## Run the container